Saturday, April 6, 2024

 Where’s the catch?
 For one thing, I’ll admit I’ve taken some liberties with the term “services”.
 There’s not much doubt that the CIP-013 drafting team never intended “services” to include cloud services – but they never defined the term, so there’s no way to know what they intended (moreover, the Rules of Procedure don’t provide any mechanism for considering the drafting team’s intentions as part of a CIP audit).
 I’ll also admit that the NERC “audit” of the CSPs, which I described above, would require changes to the Rules of Procedure, or perhaps some sort of temporary waiver.
 There will need to be some sort of intervention by someone at NERC (most likely the Board of Trustees) to smooth the path for this change.

-But it’s important to keep the big picture in mind: Like it or not, within two or three years, if no change is made before then, the choice in 2-3 years will be between accepting a lower level of security and (perhaps) reliability for the power grid and allowing NERC entities with high and/or medium impact environments to utilize cloud-based software and services - while being in technical violation of a host of CIP requirements.
+But it’s important to keep the big picture in mind: Like it or not, within two or three years, if no change is made before then, the choice will be between accepting a lower level of security and (perhaps) reliability for the power grid and allowing NERC entities with high and/or medium impact environments to utilize cloud-based software and services - while being in technical violation of a host of CIP requirements.
 Moreover, the latter option will be rushed into place due to a grid emergency, as opposed to having plenty of time now to carefully plan and implement the CIP-013 option.

 You pays your money and you takes your choice.